-DWM's Director of Impact reviews information on ESG and impact risk gathered during the origination and underwriting process undertaken by private debt and private equity teams and participates in Credit Committee meetings to inform decision-making.
-In some instances, the Director of Impact engages directly with portfolio companies to better understand their ESG risk management procedures and offer guidance on best practices.
-Any areas of improvement identified in relation to these issues and any commitments made by management teams in relation to these areas are documented for follow up.
+DWM's Managing Director of Impact reviews information on ESG and impact risk gathered during the origination and underwriting process undertaken by private debt and private equity teams and participates in Credit Committee meetings to inform decision-making.
+In some instances, the Managing Director of Impact engages directly with portfolio companies to better understand their ESG risk management procedures and offer guidance on best practices.
+Any areas of improvement identified in relation to these issues and any commitments made by management teams in relation to these areas are documented for follow-up.

-In addition, where these risks overlap with credit risk, DWM's risk team offers an assessment to the respective committees on topics related to issues such as adherence to principles in the Client Protection Standards3 and UN Principles for Responsible Investment4: (i) protection against over-indebtedness; (ii) transparent and responsible

-2 IFC Exclusion List: https://www.ifc.org/wps/wcm/connect/topics_ext_content/ifc_external_corporate_site/sustainability-at-ifc/company-resources/ifcexclusionlist pricing, in-line with broader market participants; (iii) currency mismatch/open exposure at client or end-beneficiary level; and (iv) data privacy and protection.
+In addition, where these risks overlap with credit risk, DWM's risk team offers an assessment to the respective committees on topics related to issues such as adherence to principles in the Client Protection Standards3 and UN Principles for Responsible Investment4: (i) protection against over-indebtedness; (ii) transparent and responsible pricing, in-line with broader market participants; (iii) currency mismatch/open exposure at client or end-beneficiary level; and (iv) data privacy and protection.
 The country risk model used by the risk team also includes an indicator covering susceptibility to extreme natural events based on the World Risk Index.